The Stages of Human Development: From Birth (Cradle) to Death (Grave)

 Science has devised its own origin-of-humankind story.
 After carefully examining known fossil records, most scientists have concluded that the human story or saga almost certainly began in Africa.
 There is broad consensus among scientists that the ancestral ground or the cradle of humankind resides in Africa.
 It is a tribute to the endurance of humankind's African ancestors that humans of today exist.
 There are all kinds of extinction-inducing pressures placed on living things all of the time on Earth as they struggle to survive and flourish.
 Humans' African ancestors seem to have withstood and overcome these extinction-inducing challenges and pressures thousands of years ago.

 A sometimes not so subtle degree of tension, contempt, conflict, and controversy has emerged within the human family.
 This tension has surfaced due to both religious differences between humans and science-versus-religion kinds of disputes.
 For instance, followers of Islam, Christianity, and Judaism generally believe that the world and the first humans began about 6,000 years ago dating back to about 4000 BC (Before Christ).
 Science, on the other hand, places the date for the emergence of modern humans to as far back as 200,000 years ago.
 There is an obvious conflict between science and religion because both dates cannot be correct (that is, either humans appeared on Earth around 4000 BC according to religious doctrine or humans appeared on Earth about 200,000 years ago according to scientific doctrine).
-The fossil evidence appears to support the scientific version of human her/history.
+Suffice it to say that the fossil evidence appears to support the scientific version of human her/history.